Student Code of Conduct and Community Standards

 • No Consequences/Sanctions: In the case where the Administrative Review results in a determination that a student is “not responsible” for the violation, the student conduct charges against the student will be dismissed.

-• Written Warning: The student receives a written notice stating that his/her conduct is in violation of College regulations and that the continuation of said conduct during a stated period of time may be cause for more serious disciplinary action, such as community service, probation, or suspension.
+• Written Warning: The student receives a written notice stating that his/her conduct is in violation of University regulations and that the continuation of said conduct during a stated period of time may be cause for more serious disciplinary action, such as community service, probation, or suspension.

 • Restitution: The student must make financial reimbursement for damages to, or loss of, property.